Reading time: 3 minutes

 So, are these the right reasons?
 Well, let’s have a look at some hard data and trends…

 According to pocketgamer.biz’s constantly updated data, on average, the Apple app store grows by 1000+ new apps a day.
 In the month of May alone, a record number of 39,992 apps were submitted to Apple for approval!
 The total number of active apps (i.e. apps available for download) are 1.72million!
 So yes, I would think that it is true that mobile apps are growing at the speed of light however at the same time there are LOTS of people in this game!
+There is hard competition to catch user attention so you can effectively market your business online.

 Recently Nielson published their latest findings on mobile app usage in North America and three points stood out to me: